Xon77/Live4Life/README.md

 ### Platform support

 *Live 4 Life* has been tested with macOS 10.14.6 Mojave on a MacBook Pro 15".
-Although it works for Apple Silicon with macOS 12.1 Monterey, it will soon be optimized for M1 16".
+Although it works well for Apple Silicon with macOS 12.1 Monterey, it will soon be optimized for M1 16".

 The reason why I do not switch from Mac to Linux is that I often used [Dante](https://www.audinate.com/products) to send multiple channels via ethernet in some concert halls.
 Since Dante virtual sound cards are not available for linux, you need to buy specific expensive sound cards to use Dante.